DIY Ultralight Backpacking Cookset (4.76 oz, Just $20!)

-If you don’t have cough syrup in your house, you can go buy a bottle for around $5.
+If you don’t have cough syrup in your house, you can go buy a bottle for cheap.
 Included with most bottles (double check!) is a little measuring cup that has the 30 mL (1 fl oz) amount clearly marked out for you already.
 Mine weighs 0.11 oz and does the job perfectly.

 Oh, and I Use a Mini BIC as My Lighter

 Mini BICs are near-perfect backpacking lighters.
 They’re cheap, reliable, and ultralight.